 Molecular machines and motors in metal-based catalysis

-Inspired by the complex working mechanisms of natural enzymes and biological motors and machines, our group develops supramolecular systems that can act as catalysts to convert (polymeric) substrates into desired products with a high level of control.
+Inspired by the complex working mechanisms of natural enzymes and biological motors and machines, our group develops supramolecular systems that can act as catalysts to convert (polymeric) substrates into desired products

 The group is working on the encoding of digital information into single polymer molecules in the form of chemical groups, such as (R,R)- and (S,S)-epoxides or (R)- and (S)-sulfoxides, which represent the digits 0 and 1.
 These are imprinted with the help of light-switchable catalytic machines that threads onto a polymer chain containing alkene double bonds or aryl sulfides.
 While moving along the chain the catalytic machines (ep)oxidize these functional groups (Figure).
 The enantioselectivity of the oxidation reactions is controlled by metal-containing catalysts of which the chirality can be switched by an attached Feringa-type molecular motor.